hosopy/programming-elixir/chapter_13/weather/README.md

 # Weather

-This application fetches weather data from http://w1.weather.gov/xml/current_obs/KDTO.xml and prints formatted content.
+This application fetches weather data at the location specified by a code.
+Available code can be found at http://w1.weather.gov/xml/current_obs/.

 ## Installation